 In Nevada, election board officers (Nevada’s legal term for poll workers) play an important role in administering elections.
-Their election duties range from opening and closing polling places to assisting voters and preserving peace and good order at the polls.
-In recent years, Nevada — like other states —has worked tirelessly to recruit election board officers despite shortages.
-For elections to operate smoothly, it is critical that government officials appoint enough qualified individuals to serve as election board officers (“EBOs”).
-It is equally critical, however, that these EBOs serve in an impartial and non-disruptive manner.
+Their duties range from opening and closing polling places to assisting voters and preserving peace and good order at the polls.
+In recent years, Nevada — like other states — has worked tirelessly to recruit election board officers despite shortages.
+For elections to operate smoothly, it is critical that government officials appoint enough qualified individuals to serve as election board officers (EBOs).
+It is equally critical, however, that these EBOs serve in an impartial and nondisruptive manner.

-Recent media reports have identified efforts around the country to recruit individuals who subscribe to falsehoods about election processes as poll workers.
-To be sure, government officials should not exclude EBOs based solely on their political beliefs.
-Officials can, however, take reasonable steps to ensure that EBOs are willing to follow the law and lawful instructions on Election Day.
+In the last election cycle, media reports identified efforts around the country to recruit individuals who subscribe to falsehoods about elections as poll workers.
+To be sure, no poll worker should be prevented from participating in the electoral process based solely on their political beliefs.
+State and local officials can, however, take reasonable steps to ensure that poll workers are willing to and do, in fact, set aside any personal or partisan beliefs, follow the law, and faithfully carry out the duties of their position.

 Nevada, like other states, already has many guardrails in place to prevent EBOs from disrupting the lawful administration of elections.
-These guardrails are detailed below, along with further actions that government officials can take to avoid disruptions on Election Day.
+In advance of the 2024 election cycle, this guide details those guardrails along with further actions that government officials can take to avoid disruptions on Election Day.

 Legal Constraints on Election Board Officers